quasarframework/quasar-testing/packages/unit-vitest/README.md

 - a Vite config file with Quasar configure (`vitest.config.ts`);
 - an `installQuasarPlugin` function to help you setup and configure the test Quasar instance on a per-test-suite basis;
-- an `installPiniaPlugin` function to setup and configure the use of Pinia store on a per-test-suite basis;
+- some examples about how to use it with Pinia and Vue Router;
-- some example components and related example tests inside `src/components/__examples__`
+- some example components and related example tests inside `test/vitest/__tests__`
 - some useful `package.json` scripts;
 - TypeScript support.